Skip to Content

 While Illinois does not require motorcyclists to wear helmets while riding, they require riders to wear goggles or glasses if their motorcycle does not have a windshield.
 While you are not required to wear a helmet, it's important to remember that in an accident, a helmet can drastically reduce the severity of the injuries you may suffer.
 It may, in turn, help place the fault for the accident squarely on the motorist's responsibility rather than sharing the fault between the driver and the motorist.

-What Types of Compensation Are Available in a Motorcycle Accident Lawsuit?
+Types of Compensation Available in Motorcycle Accident Claims

 In a motorcycle accident claim, individuals harmed in such incidents have the opportunity to pursue various types of damages, which encompass: